andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ---

-## Here's where we want to get to:

-* Use a **Domain** as the ideal organizational module.
-* Refactor entities that belong there to move into that module
+## An important design principle

+Each **Domain** should have its own bounded context

+--

+We just found the areas where code "naturally" fits together, because they are serving the same business goal.

+Increased cohesion!

+???

+We just found the areas where code "naturally" fits together, because they are serving the same business goal.

-* We will find that these entities naturally prefer each other, since they live in the same organizational unit.
+We will find that these entities naturally prefer each other, since they live in the same organizational unit.

 ---